lee-michellej/globi_msomAndsciChecklists/README.md

 ### "4 - Format_covariates_2025_01_07"

-Details: This R script formats the covariates for the model.
+**Details**: This R script formats the covariates for the model.
 It also explores correlations among the covariates and generates a number of exploratory plots.

-Outputs:
+**Outputs**:

   - Plant and bee covariates

     - file = model_covariates - 2025 01 22 - no apis.rds

 ### "5 - model code"

-Folder contains the following folders and files:
+**Folder contains the following folders and files**:

   - Check-Model-Output